 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 The Company's credit risk is primarily attributable to cash and cash equivalents, other receivables, marketable securities and GST recoverable.
-Management believes that the credit risk concentration with respect to financial instruments included in cash and cash equivalents, marketable securities, other receivables and GST recoverable is remote as they relate to deposits and interest receivable from major financial institutions, related party balances, marketable securities held with a major brokerage firm and GST recoverable from the Government of Canada, and other balances which have been subsequently collected.
-The maximum credit risk as at September 30, 2016 was \$895,456 (September 30, 2015 - \$1,346,685).
+Management believes that the credit risk concentration with respect to financial instruments included in cash and cash equivalents, marketable securities, other receivables and GST recoverable is remote as they relate to deposits and interest receivable from major financial institutions, marketable securities held with a major brokerage firm and GST recoverable from the Government of Canada, and other balances which have been subsequently collected.
+The maximum credit risk as at September 30, 2017 was \$1,567,700 (September 30, 2016 - \$895,456).